Team488/Webots/README.md

 ## Troubleshooting
 ### Ubuntu 22.04

-Since we are on Webots 2022a, the normal installation for Webots would result in the following error when trying to download textures on 22.04:
+Since we are on Webots 2022a, the Debian installation for Webots would result in the following error when trying to download textures on 22.04:
 ```
 WARNING: RectangleArena (PROTO) > Parquetry (PROTO) > ImageTexture: Cannot download
 ```